-The Indigenous Art Scholarship supports the development of First Nations, Métis, and Inuit artists and arts practitioners residing in B.C. with funding for education or mentorship.
+Indigenous Art Scholarships and Mentorships provide funding to support the development of First Nations, Métis, and Inuit artists in B.C. with education or mentorship.

 Tools and Resources